yulondawyatt/unit-fundamentals/higher-order-native-array-methods/readme.md

 The first question is for the numbers array.
 The second question is for the words array.

-You don't have to write an answer to the thought questions.

 #### `.every()`

 1. Determine if every number is greater than or equal to 1